exakat/php-dictionary/dictionary.rst

 The magic methods are  : __call(), __callStatic(), __get(), __set(), __isset(), __unset(), __sleep(), __wakeup(), __toString(), __invoke(), __set_state(), __clone() and __debugInfo().

+The constructor and destructors are not considered as magic methods, even though they are reserved.

 .. code-block:: php